Should I Buy Carpet from a Home Improvement Warehouse?

 Carpet Business and Consumer Advocate

-convenient.
-They have a huge amount of carpet samples to choose from and they
+like Lowe's or Home Depot can be very tempting.
+They have a fair amount of carpet samples to choose from and they

 may be having a special sale on carpet, pad or installation going on right